mechanomi/hunting-unicorns/README.md

 [I 210514 17:36:41 handlers:135] Browser Connected: http://127.0.0.1:8000/
 ```

-This command starts a lightweight web server that serves the HTML documentation at http://127.0.0.1:8000/ and will continue to run (and print information to the console) until you terminate the program (e.g., with <kbd>CTRL</kbd>+<kbd>C</kbd>).
+This command starts a lightweight webserver that serves the HTML documentation at http://127.0.0.1:8000/ and will continue to run (and print information to the console) until you terminate the program (e.g., with <kbd>CTRL</kbd>+<kbd>C</kbd>).

-If you pass the `--open-browser` argument to the command (as above), it will open the HTML documentation in a new browser window after the web server has started.
+If you pass the `--open-browser` argument to the command (as above), it will open the HTML documentation in a new browser window after the webserver has started.

-Once you have the top-level `index.html` open in a browser window, you can test your setup by editing the corresponding `index.rst` file and saving your changes.
+Once you have the top-level `index.html` open in a browser window, you can test your setup by editing the corresponding `index.rst` file and then save your changes.
 After a short delay, the browser window should reload, and your changes should be visible.

 > :bulb: **Run `_venv/bin/sphinx-autobuild --help` for more options.**